ou-real/nevil-sibling-parent/README.md

 #NEVIL: Nurturing and EVolution of Intelligence and Learning [![Build Status](https://travis-ci.org/ou-real/nevil-base.svg?branch=master)](https://travis-ci.org/ou-real/nevil-base)
-This the base project for light-switch based nurturing experiments.
+This the base project for NEVIL light-switch based nurturing experiments.
 This project provides libraries and base classes for different experiments to be build upon.

 This repository is meant to be forked and extended for different experiments.